IBM/design-kit/.github/ISSUE_TEMPLATE/-axure--carbon-kit.md

 > Is this a bug or feature enhancement request?

 > Is this issue related to a specific component?
-If so please give the page, artboard, and layer/symbol name.
+If so please give the widget name.

 > If a bug, what did you expect to happen?
 What happened instead?
 What would you like to see changed?